 The Facility SRP will be shared with the appropriate emergency response teams.
 The emergency response teams will be given an opportunity to review these plans, ask questions and provide suggestions.
 Coordination with fire, police and other emergency services is important and the Applicant will work to ensure that they are kept updated on the status of the Facility and are made aware of potential safety and security emergencies.
 Preliminary introductions and discussions have been conducted with Chaumont Volunteer Fire Department, Three Mile Bay Fire Department, Jefferson County EMS, and local town and county officials as described in the PIP meeting log (Appendix 2-5).
-First responders and fire departments were also invited to the February 26, 2021 pre-application meeting, as described in Exhibit 2(b)(1).
-Additional discussions will occur prior to construction and prior to the start of operations.
+Consultations with first responders include the following: